Possible Abortion Risks

-As with any medical procedure, abortion presents many risks to a woman.
-It is very important to be fully informed and discuss the risks prior to a medical or surgical abortion procedure.
+As with any medical procedure, abortion presents potential risks to a woman.
+It is very important to be fully informed and consider the risks prior to a medical or surgical abortion procedure.

 - Heavy bleeding

-- Scarring of Uterine Lining – This can result in sterility
+- Scarring of uterine lining – can result in sterility.

 Other Significant Risks:

-Emotional Impact.
-Many women struggle with negative emotions after they have had an abortion.
-This psychological response is called as Post-Abortion Stress (PAS) and can occur days or years after the abortion.
-Some of the symptoms can include:
+Some women struggle with negative emotions after an abortion.
+This psychological response is called Post-Abortion Stress (PAS) and can occur days or even years after the abortion.
+Symptoms may include:

 - Eating disorders